liuch37/autorecord/README.md

 ### How to Run PyQT Version

 Simply run the below command to launch PyQT interface and start using this app.
-You can record, stop, and save.
-Note that please save your final output file within the same script folder.
-Each time you click `record` is a new recording.
+You can `Record`, `Stop`, and `Save`.
+Note that please save your final output file within the same direcotry as `main_ui.py`.
+Each time you click `Record` is a new recording.

 ```
 python main_ui.py
 ```

 ### How to Install PyQT Version as a Windows App

-Run the below command and you will get both `build` and `dist` folders.
-Remember to also put `ffmpeg.exe` and `recorder.ui` in `dist` folder in order to run .exe file.
+Run the below pyinstaller command and you will get both `build` and `dist` folders.
+Remember to also put `ffmpeg.exe` and `recorder.ui` in `dist` folder in order to run the .exe file.
 ```
 pyinstaller main_ui.py --onefile --name AutoRecorder
 ```